XiumingRyanLi/MTRN4231_Project/README.md

 The current servo-driven finger gripper works reliably but is highly sensitive to alignment and tolerances:

 - Minor calibration drift affects grasp consistency.
-- Servo backlash introduces small error in finger positioning.
+- Servo backlash introduces small error in finger positioning, pushing the chess piece out in the release movement.
 - Some pieces are easier to pick than others depending on geometry.
+- Current chess piece consists of a small groove that allows for easy picking

 ### **Future Improvements**

 #### **1. Suction-based gripper**
 Ideal for flat-top pieces and independent of rotational alignment.

-**How to implement:**
-- Add a micro-pump and solenoid valve.
-- Integrate vacuum pressure sensor for grasp verification.
-- Update gripper action server to support suction/venting commands.

 #### **2. Hybrid magnetic + mechanical design**
 Useful for metal-core or retrofitted pieces.

-**How to implement:**
-- Embed neodymium magnet in the finger pad area.
-- Use servo fingers primarily for stabilisation.

 #### **3. Improved servo calibration**
-**How to implement:**
 - Add startup homing via limit switches or stall sensing.
 - Smooth PWM transitions to prevent jerky motion.
-- Tune servo speeds per piece type.
+- Install a force sensor that measure the pick up exerted by the gripper for secure pick up.

 ---